aseemdeshmukh/INFO6150-Web-Design-User-Experience-Engineering/Aseem-WebDesignAssignments/Assignment-1 Part A/readme.txt

 7. <ul>,<li> -This tag is used to specify unordered lists
 8. <select>,<option>- This tag is used to add drop down options
 9. <footer>- This tag is used to define the footer section of the webpage
+10. <table> - This tag is used to show the table with the cells, columns and rows